ASHTON, CURTIS MORRIS

 AWARDS AND DECORATIONS

-Navy Seal Badge, Underwater Demolition Badge, Silver Star, Bronze Star with V and two Gold Stars, Purple Heart with two Gold Star, Navy Commendations Medal with V and Gold Star, Navy Achievement Medal with V, Navy Good Conduct Medal, National Defense Service Medal, Vietnam Service Medal, Vietnam Cross of Gallantry with Gold Palm, Vietnam Campaign Medal and Vietnam Military Merit Medal.
+Navy Seal Badge, Underwater Demolition Badge, Navy Parachute Wings, Bronze Star with V and two Gold Stars, Purple Heart with two Gold Stars, Navy Commendations Medal with V, Navy Achievement Medal with V, Navy Combat Action Medal, Navy Good Conduct Medal, National Defense Service Medal, Vietnam Service Medal, Vietnam Cross of Gallantry with Gold Palm, Vietnam Campaign Medal and Vietnam Military Merit Medal.

 Curtis Morris Ashton was born in Rotan, Fisher County, Texas, the son of Alpha Omega Coan and Richard Walter Ashton.
 He was the youngest of six children.
 His family moved to Sweetwater when he was seven years old and he attended Sweetwater Schools through the sophomore year.
 Before his junior year, he moved to Tye and lived with his older brother, Troy and his family.
 He attended school there.
 He moved back to Sweetwater and dropped out of high school his senior year and joined the Navy in January 1965.
 He completed the requirements for his GED in the Navy.